TanStack/router/docs/framework/react/api/router/catchNotFoundComponent.md

 title: CatchNotFound Component
 ---

-The `CatchNotFound` component is a component that catches not-found errors thrown by its children, renders an fallback component and optionally calls the `onCatch` callback.
+The `CatchNotFound` component is a component that catches not-found errors thrown by its children, renders a fallback component and optionally calls the `onCatch` callback.
 It resets when the pathname changes.

 ## CatchNotFound props